Not My Circus Not My Monkeys

 Not My Circus, Not My Monkeys The downfalls of trying to control what is not ours to control from Psycology Today

-I found that when I stopped drinking the logic in arguments was more visible to me.
+I found that when I stopped drinking at problems the logic in arguments was more visible to me.
 More able to control myself I kept my tone low instead of high, refusing to argue.
 Most of the time it worked (there were times when it all went ‘wrong’) – but overall it was easier for me to remain calmer and detached.

 I soon learnt that this way meant my voice was clearly heard, taken more seriously.
 Because it was ‘all me’ talking calmly now, my words gained a better response.

-No-one could say anymore that it was ‘the booze talking.’
+No one could say anymore that it was ‘the booze talking.’

 I looked after myself first until I was feeling stronger.